Are there really many different types of orgasm? Why YES there are!

-This type of linear pattern of tension, peak, and release is what we have come to know as “orgasm”.
+This type of linear pattern of tension, peak, and release (or more clinically: excitement, plateau, orgasm, and resolution) is what we have come to know as “orgasm”.
 It’s the kind you see in the movies, and read about on the cover of Cosmo magazine.

-It is also the type that has been most studied and researched by the sex therapy pioneers of the 1950’s and 1960’s William Masters and Virginia Johnson, and Alfred Kinsey who wrote many of the earliest books on the study of human sexuality.
+It is also the type that has been most studied and researched by the sex therapy pioneers of the 1950’s and 1960’s William Masters and Virginia Johnson (who classified the "four stages" of the sexual response cycle: excitement, plateau, orgasm and resolution) and Alfred Kinsey, who conducted many studies and wrote many of the earliest books on the study of human sexuality.

 The problem is that this “peak orgasm” is a far cry from the many other types of orgasm our bodies are capable of experiencing.